Pippa Britton

-Pippa Britton is a British retired archer and paralympian.
+Pippa Britton (born 26 May 1963) is a British retired archer and paralympian.

 She is currently serving as vice-chair of the Sport Wales board and of the Aneurin Bevan University Health Board.

 Life and career

-Britton was born in either Surrey, England or Newport, Wales.
-She had Spina bifida since her birth.
+Britton was born in Surrey, England, She has had Spina bifida since her birth.

 As a child, Britton was a swimmer and expressed her love for sport.
 At age 7, she stated she wanted to be a championship swimmer.

 In the early 1990s, after being encouraged by her husband to take up something new, Britton first got involved with archery as a social activity following a "have a go" session.
 Britton took a six-week beginner archery course, and felt she "wasn't any good to start with" at the time.
 She commented how her disability limits which sports are available to her, but felt archery had members that were unceasingly willing to help and two archery clubs, the Neath Archers and Llantarnam Archery, helped her "feel really included".

 In 1999, she qualified for the development squad, and in 2001 attended her first World Archery Championships.

 She attended two Paralympic Games, Beijing 2008 and London 2012, although did not receive a medal at either.

 Britton was a standing archer at the beginning of her archery career, but later started to sit on a stool and then became a wheelchair user.
 Especially following two major spinal surgeries in the middle of her career.

 She competed as part of the Welsh and British archery teams for 15 years, during which she won a place on the podium in six World Championships and 24 international events.
 She has gained eleven world records during her career, and also represented the Welsh able-bodied team, on more than 20 occasions.
 Disability archery events she's participated in include the World Para Archery Championship, European Para-Archery Championships and Paralympic Games.
 During her competitive career she also was a coach and mentor to development squad athletes.
 Britton was the first para-archery member of the World Archery athletes' committee when her membership began in 2011.

 She retired in 2015, following an injury which forced her to retire, and she later moved into a career on managing sport.
 In the same year, she was re-elected for another term as a para-archery member of the World Archery athletes' committee, with the term lasting until 2019.